johbry17/Harvest-Party/README.md

 It helped me brainstorm what I wanted to put into Tableau.

-I built the website to be hosted by GitHub Pages.
+I built the website to be hosted by GitHub Pages, mainly so that I don't have to pay for a back-end.

 The email form is handled by Formspree.